jlonsdale/final_proj_02563/README.md

 ## How to run

-Run files from ./demo to produce scenes
+- Run files from ./demo to produce scenes
-Screenshots saved to ./screenshot
+- Take screenshots with 'P', screenshots are saved to ./screenshot